wells-wood-research/drMD/ROADMAP.md

 ## ncAA support

+config[miscInfo][nonCanonicalResidueNames] contains a list of ncAAs to look for.
+Use this to exclude from pdb triage and ligand prep steps

 in pdb triage, when we flag a ncAA, check for RES_NAME.mol2 / frcmod / lib.

 If not all found --> Throw error, point to drFrankenstein

 If all fine, point tleap towards ncAA params

-Might have problems with Protein Protonation steps
+Might have problems with Protein Protonation steps [PROTON_TRANSFUSION] Use Tleap +